awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-how-it-works.md

 ### Hyperband with early stopping<a name="automatic-tuning-hyperband-early-stopping"></a>

 Training jobs can be stopped early when they are unlikely to improve the objective metric of the hyperparameter tuning job\.
-This can help both reduce compute time and avoid overfitting your model\.
+This can help reduce compute time and avoid overfitting your model\.
 Hyperband uses an advanced internal mechanism to apply early stopping\.
-Thus, the parameter `TrainingJobEarlyStoppingType` in the `HyperParameterTuningJobConfig` API must be set to `OFF` when using Hyperband's internal early stopping feature\.
+Thus, the parameter `TrainingJobEarlyStoppingType` in the `HyperParameterTuningJobConfig` API must be set to `OFF` when using the Hyperband internal early stopping feature\.

 **Note**
 Hyperparameter tuning might not improve your model\.
-It is an advanced tool for building machine solutions, and, as such, should be considered part of the scientific development process\.
+It is an advanced tool for building machine solutions\.
+As such, it should be considered part of the scientific development process\.